tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 #### HostPools

 A tenant requests bare metal resources by creating a HostPool.
-The following example suggests how we might manage host selection and network attachment.
+In the following example, the tenant is requesting a HostPool with two fc430 hosts.
+Each host will have `network1` attached as a native VLAN on one physical interface; and a trunk port with `network2` as a native VLAN and `network3` as a tagged VLAN on a second physical interface.

-    apiVersion: cloudkit.openshift.io/v1alpha1
+    apiVersion: o-sac.openshift.io/v1alpha1
     kind: HostPool
     metadata:
       name: example